Qualcomm warns of customer losses, legal hazards to Broadcom buyout

 In a filing that followed up on its letter to Broadcom Chief Executive Hock Tan on Thursday rebutting his latest offer, the San Diego-based company laid out more detail on its reservations about the deal.

-It said two customers who provide more than $1 billion in chip revenue each had vowed to move away if the deal went through, citing a lack of confidence in Broadcom’s ability to continue to lead in technology.
+It said two customers who provide more than $1 billion in chip revenue had said they would likely move designs away from Qualcomm if the deal went through, citing a lack of confidence in Broadcom's ability to continue to lead in technology. (bit.ly/2nVvbOU)

 Broadcom, which makes connectivity chips used in products ranging from mobile phones to servers, first approached Qualcomm in November.